n8n-io/n8n-docs/docs/workflow/workflows/nodes.md

+---
+title: Node
+description: A node is an entry point for retrieving data, a function to process data, or an exit for sending data.
+The data process performed by nodes can include filtering, recomposing, and changing data.
+tags:
+  - Workflow²
+  - Node

+---
 # Node

 A node is an entry point for retrieving data, a function to process data, or an exit for sending data.
 The data process performed by nodes can include filtering, recomposing, and changing data.